G. Raymond Rettew: Penicillin production

-In 1942, Rettew learned about the healing properties of penicillin, a substance secreted by mushrooms and discovered in 1928 by Alexander Fleming in London.
+In 1942, Rettew learned about the healing properties of penicillin, a substance from Penicillum mold and discovered in 1928 by Alexander Fleming in London.
 As the war loomed and the need for penicillin to treat Allied troops became clear, Rettew and Strode partnered with Reichel Laboratories of Phoenixville (Reichel was acquired by Wyeth Pharmaceuticals in late 1943) to pursue large-scale penicillin production using his fungiculture expertise.
 With his assistant, Charles Heathcote of the West Chester State Teachers College faculty, Rettew invented a technique of blending banana oil with penicillin cultures and using a Sharples cream separator to separate the constituents of these cultures.
 The US government received his first shipment of penicillin in June 1943.
 By November, Rettew's plant in West Chester was producing 32,000 penicillin cultures daily—more than any other maker in the world.
 He became Wyeth's director of penicillin production, ramping up production in facilities worldwide.
 His methods are credited with saving the lives of tens of thousands of wounded American and Allied troops during World War II.
 To commemorate Rettew's achievements, the Pennsylvania Historical and Museum Commission erected a state historical marker in West Chester on September 17, 2002.